jondy/pyddd/README.md

 ===========

-After installation, invoke the command prompt, go to the directory with Pyddd installed and run those commands:
+After installation, invoke the command prompt, go to the directory in which Pyddd installed and run those commands:

 .. code-block:: bash